Aynata: Modern era

-Aynata is the family home of Mohammad Hussein Fadlallah.
+Aynata is the family home of Mohammad Hussein Fadlallah, a prominent twelver Shia cleric.

 During the 2006 Lebanon War, on July 19, an Israeli missile killed 4 civilians in the village.
 On July 24, Israel shelled two houses in the village; killing all inside both houses.
 One house had 4 Hezbollah fighters, the other house had 8 civilians, aged between 16 and 77.

 Aaynata has a population of around 5,000 (dropping to 1,300 in the winter) and is 120 kilometers (74.568 mi) away from Beirut and sits 740 meters above sea level.
-The area borders Bent Jbayl, Aaitaroun, and Yaroun.
+The area borders Bent Jbayl, Aitaroun, and Yaroun.
 It was occupied by Israel and most residents emigrated to Beirut's southern suburbs.
 Israel pulled out of the area in 2000 and it has seen housing construction since that time.
 Tobacco and olives are grown in the area.

+In 2024, during the conflict between Hezbollah and Israel, the Israeli army attacked two vehicles.
+Hezbollah soldiers were traveling in one of the vehicles and in the other four family members of the journalist Samir Ayoub who were also killed in the attack.

+On 22 February 2025, Hezbollah held a mass funeral for 35 of its fighters who were killed in action.